Loreen: 2011–2013: Melodifestivalen, Eurovision Song Contest and Heal

 the second season of the Romanian version of X Factor on 18 November 2012 and the final of the third series of Dutch talent show The Voice of Holland.
 Loreen premiered a new single included in the reissue of her debut album in the opening of the 2013 Eurovision Song Contest.
 The song is called "We Got the Power", and was produced by Patrik Berger and written by Ester Dean, who have previously worked with Icona Pop, Rihanna and Robyn.

 2014–2015: Paperlight project and touring

-In October 2013, Art on Ice announced that Loreen would be one of the artists performing on their 2014 tour, which had the concept of combining live music with performances from figure skaters.
+In October 2013, Loreen was nominated for five World Music Awards.
+Later that month, Art on Ice announced she would be one of the artists performing on their 2014 tour, which had the concept of combining live music with performances from figure skaters.
 The tour took place in Finland, Sweden and Switzerland.